jcwang123/BA-Transformer/README.md

 Recently, transformers have been proposed as a promising tool for global context modeling by employing a powerful global attention mechanism, but one of their main shortcomings when applied to segmentation tasks is that they cannot effectively extract sufficient local details to tackle ambiguous boundaries.
 We propose a novel boundary-aware transformer (BAT) to comprehensively address the challenges of automatic skin lesion segmentation.

-This paper has been accepted by MICCAI.
+This paper has been accepted by [MICCAI](https://www.springerprofessional.de/en/boundary-aware-transformers-for-skin-lesion-segmentation/19687860).
+Get the full paper on [Arxiv]().

 ![bat](./framework.jpg)
 Fig. 1.
 Structure of BAT.

-## Message
-Sry for the delay！！！Orz Orz Orz Orz

-After the covid-19, I'll go to the laboratory and upload my project!

 ## Code List